troyronda/digitalocean-alpine/README.md

 ## Requirements

 - Digital Ocean account
-- Docker (used to generate the Alpine root filesystem)
+- Local Docker installation (used to generate the Alpine root filesystem)

 ## Process